johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 However, the implementation is thorough enough to grant the programmer freedom with implementing new functionality.
 Thus, providing a foundation upon which the aforementioned features can be added.

+Before proceeding, it is highly recommended to have some form of documentation available for the functions and system calls used throughout the article.
+The quickest way to obtain documentation for a function is so use it's manual page, otherwise known as a *man page*.
+This page can easily be brought up in the following maner right from a terminal:
+* `man echo`
+* `man strcmp`
+* `man exevc`
+* `man fork`

+Searching for particlar entry in a man page can be done using grep and passing its output to a program like `echo` or `less` via a pipe (i.e. `|`).

 ## Outcomes
 Upon completion of the article, you will have an understanding of the fundamentals of system calls, operating system interfaces and abstractions for process control that facilitate the implementation of a Unix shell.
 The information presented can then be used to further your study of computer science and systems programming.